 Rules are provided on how to group properties against local or international standards, and also on how to map to classifications and IFC as detailed previously.

-Again, as with BS EN ISO 23386, NBS is observing and contributing to these standards in development through its membership of CEN442 and the B/555 committees, and ensuring that the NBS Source is built on the principles that define these developing standards.
+Again, as with BS EN ISO 23386, NBS is observing and contributing to standards in development through engagement with the B/555 committees, and ensuring that the NBS Source is built on the principles that define these standards.

 Standards are essential, but at NBS we remove the complexity behind these standards to provide a user experience presented in plain construction language with great functionality.